Aliases for UGT1A3 Gene

 GeneCards Summary for UGT1A3 Gene

 UGT1A3 (UDP Glucuronosyltransferase Family 1 Member A3) is a Protein Coding gene.
-Diseases associated with UGT1A3 include Drug-Induced Hepatitis and Gilbert Syndrome.
-Among its related pathways are Estrogen Metabolism Pathway and Porphyrin and chlorophyll metabolism.
+Diseases associated with UGT1A3 include Gilbert Syndrome and Drug-Induced Hepatitis.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT1A5.

 UniProtKB/Swiss-Prot for UGT1A3 Gene

 UDPGT is of major importance in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.
 Isoform 2 lacks transferase activity but acts as a negative regulator of isoform 1.